 Provide high quality service and products to our pharmacy members and affiliates to ensure they remain competitive in the marketplace and are equipped to provide the most value to their customers.

 services of the highest quality

 affiliates with a product suite that helps to remain competitive

 What We Do

-Servicing over 2,300 independent pharmacies, Pharmacy First is a solutions resource as well as an informational hub.
-In addition to our contracting and credentialing services, offered through our PSAO, we offer additional solutions through our Business Center and Performance Center to help meet your business needs.
+Third Party Station Servicing over 2,300 independent pharmacies, Pharmacy First is a solutions resource as well as an informational hub.
+In addition to our contracting and credentialing services, offered through our PSAO, we offer additional solutions to help your pharmacy remain competitive.

 As an independent pharmacy owner, we understand that you are not only concerned with the health of your patients, but you are also concerned with running a successful business.
 As your PSAO, Pharmacy First is here to help.

 We know our pharmacies.
 We offer great interactions with our clients because we begin with the wants and needs of the pharmacy.
 We are on the forefront of understanding industry issues.
 When problems and concerns arise, we promptly respond to our pharmacies about the issue at hand.
 We always strive for a high-quality customer service experience, because we know the pharmacy industry has a high level of standards.
 Not only do we provide pharmacy services including contracting, credentialing, reconciliation and support with enrollment, we also streamline two areas fully focused on individual success for independent pharmacies through our Business and Performance Centers.

 - MAC Appeal Management

 - Live customer service